krista-t/data-catalog/content/Data Catalog/Appendix: Glossary of Terms.md

+---
-# Appendix: Glossary of Terms
+title: "Appendix: Glossary of Terms"
+sortOrder: 666
+---

 **Catalog**: A collection of metadata records about datasets, data services, or data products.